Affiliate links on Android Authority may earn us a commission. Learn more.

 How to screen record on FaceTime with or without sound

-To screen record on FaceTime on an iPhone or iPad, open FaceTime then head to Control Center and tap Screen Record.
-To also capture the audio, long-press on the Screen Record button and enable the microphone.
-On a Mac, open FaceTime then tap the keyboard combination CMD + Shift + 5 to open screen recording options.
-Select what you want, ensure your microphone is enabled, and click Record.
+- On a Mac, open FaceTime then tap the keyboard combination CMD + Shift + 5 to open screen recording options.
+Select the options you want, ensure your microphone is working, and click Record.

 How to screen record on FaceTime, with or without sound